codebytes/feature-flags/Slides/Slides.md

 ![bg left](./img/background.jpg)

 # Agenda
-- What are Feature Flags?
+- #### What are Feature Flags?
-- Why use Feature Flags?
+- #### Why use Feature Flags?
-- Deployment vs Release
-- Operationalizing Flags
+- #### Operationalizing Flags

+---

+# What is a Feature Flag?

+Feature Flags are also known as Feature Toggles.

+Feature flags can be simple configuration settings with Boolean, string or other values.

 ---